Lifecycle of a Pull Request#

 If time passes and there are merge conflicts with the main branch, GitHub will show a warning to this end and you may be asked to address this.
 Merge the changes from the main branch while resolving the conflicts locally:

-git checkout <branch-name> git pull upstream main # pull = fetch + merge # resolve conflicts: see "Resolving Merge Conflicts" below git push origin <branch-name>
+git switch <branch-name> git pull upstream main # pull = fetch + merge # resolve conflicts: see "Resolving Merge Conflicts" below git push origin <branch-name>

 After your PR has been accepted and merged, you can delete the branch: